ritiek/ritiek.github.io/content/posts/2026-04-05-re-doing-my-homelab-with-nixos.md

 This is still an idea needing research, but I'm considering running a wireless access point from my RPi5.
 The goal would be to route all connected devices through a VPN automatically, avoiding the need to configure VPN on each device individually.
 I'd also like to explore OpenWRT-style features like VLANs for isolating sketchy IoT devices.

 This appeals to me because I have a basic router and would rather avoid buying new hardware if I can integrate something like this into my RPi5 itself.
-It's currently connected to the Internet via an Ethernet cable anyway, so an access point off with this setup shouldn't be so bad I guess.
+It's currently connected to the Internet via an Ethernet cable anyway, so an access point with this setup shouldn't be so bad I guess.
 NixOS on top should help me keep router-specific configuration manageable.
 I might do a post if this ever happens.

 ## Power consumption

 My current setup includes three NVMe drives connected to my RPi5 and a few other peripherals as listed:

-1. Two NVMe drives using Seeed Studio's PCIe3.0 Switch to dual M.2 hat (one for primary data storage, other for OS and attic cache).
+1. Two NVMe drives using Seeed Studio's PCIe3.0 Switch to dual M.2 hat (one for primary data storage, the other for OS and attic cache).
-2. Third NVMe in a USB enclosure via USB 3.0 (for on-site backups).
+2. A third NVMe in a USB enclosure via USB 3.0 (for on-site backups).
 3. Official RPi5 active cooler.
 4. Pimoroni Explorer HAT Pro connected through GPIO pins.
 Has LEDs and a mini 170-point breadboard that I've wired up with a BME680 sensor to collect environmental readings.
 5. NRF52840 with a SX1262 transceiver and a dedicated LoRa antenna connected to USB 2.0 for running a Meshtastic node.
-6. Occassionally a USB 2.0 Wi-Fi dongle (for experimental Wi-Fi router functionality).
+6. Occasionally a USB 2.0 Wi-Fi dongle (for experimental Wi-Fi router functionality).
 7. A dummy HDMI adapter cause why not.

 This entire setup consumes about 9-10W at idle and peaks around 16-19W under heavy CPU load and disk-usage, as measured using my locality's